blackat/KiiSdkJs101/README.md

 * Preview of the application in <a href="http://plnkr.co/edit/mSrWyzmmgOeSzCDKRWk8?p=preview" target="_blank">Plunker</a>

 ###Preview of the application in Plunker
-What we are going to implement can be seen and tested in <a href="http://plnkr.co/edit/mSrWyzmmgOeSzCDKRWk8?p=preview" target="_blank">Plunker</a>.
+What we are going to implement can be seen and tested in <a href="http://plnkr.co/edit/mSrWyzmmgOeSzCDKRWk8?p=preview" target="_blank">Plunker</a> using username/password test/test or creating a new user.

 In order to make it work I had to brutally copy/paste the content of the Kii Javascript SDK in a file because Plunker seems not allowing file upload.

 ##1.
 Create a Kii cloud application
 First of all create a new Kii application, put the name and select the HTML5 logo.
 Now download the <a href="https://developer.kii.com/downloads/270/download" target="_blank">Kii Javascript SDK</a>.